 Run Multi-tenant Spark Applications Per Cluster

 With this approach, a single cluster runs several Spark applications that can support multiple users and jobs that require a dedicated set of resources (memory and CPU) and/or jobs that require unique engine configurations.
 This model is a step in the right direction but runs into spare capacity limitations and fair share resource allocation problems in multi-tenant environments.
 If the cluster is configured with peak capacity requirements or has a dedicated and static configuration for each spark application, it results in lower TCO.

-The challenges described above of single tenant and multi-tenant clusters have been addressed by Qubole Open Data Lake Platform.
+The challenges described above of single-tenant and multi-tenant clusters have been addressed by the Qubole Open Data Lake Platform.

 Qubole Multi-tenant Runtime for Apache Spark

 Qubole Open Data Lake Platform provisions dedicated resources per Spark Application through containers in a multi-tenant cluster.
-It reduces the Total Cost of Ownership (TCO), improves productivity with faster response time, and fair share of compute resources.
+It reduces the Total Cost of Ownership (TCO), improves productivity with faster response time, and a fair share of compute resources.